-Mr Thomas Jacques is a Consultant ENT Surgeon with specialist interests in rhinology (nasal and sinus surgery) and facial plastic surgery.
+Mr Thomas Jacques is a Consultant ENT Surgeon with specialist interests in rhinology (nasal and sinus surgery) and rhinoplasty (cosmetic and reconstructive nasal surgery).

 He is appointed in the NHS as a Consultant ENT, Rhinology and Facial Plastic Surgeon at St. George’s University Hospital and Croydon University Hospital.

 Mr Jacques completed his undergraduate medical training at the University of Cambridge, followed by clinical training at University College London, graduating with Distinction in Clinical Practice.

 His specialist training in ENT surgery was undertaken at internationally-renowned central London teaching hospitals, including St. Mary’s Hospital, Charing Cross Hospital, and two years at the Royal National Throat, Nose and Ear Hospital.
 After the completion of his training, he undertook a prestigious year-long Fellowship in Rhinology and Facial Plastic Surgery at St. George’s University Hospital.

 Mr Jacques is a Fellow of the Royal College of Surgeons of England, and a member of multiple national and international academic societies, including the European Rhinologic Society and the European Academy of Facial Plastic Surgery.